BolajiAyodeji/bolajiayodeji.com/content/setting-up-git-first-time.md

 ---

-Now that you have Git on your system, let's setup the Git environment. <br> Git comes with a tool called `git config` that lets you get and set configuration variables that control all aspects of how Git looks and operates.
+Now that you have Git on your system, let's set up the Git environment. <br> Git comes with a tool called `git config` that lets you get and set configuration variables that control all aspects of how Git looks and operates.

 - First set your identity, your name and email address like so: